ThomasDang93/programming-blog/README.md

 # programming-blog

-programming-blog is my personal Django project that serves as a template for a blog website made with programmers in mind.
+**programming-blog** is my personal Django project that serves as a template for a blog websitemade with programmers in mind.
+Here are the major features:
+* Markdown editor
+* Disqus comment integration
+* Taxonomy with Categories and Tags
+* Blog post pagination
+* Online Resume Template

-It features a Markdown editor, Disqus comment integration, categories, tags, and blog post pagination.
-This project was initially made to deploy in AWS, but you can easily tweak the code to utilize whatever hosting provider you like.
+This projecet was initially made to deploy in AWS, but you can easily tweak the code to utilize whatever hosting provider you like.

-The code in this repository powers my personal website, which you can check out right here:
+The code in this repository runs my personal website, which you can check out right here:

 https://www.thomasbyte.com/

 Quick start
 -----------
-These instructions assume that you have initiated a brand new Django project and have copied the needed files from the "programming-blog" repository onto your root directory.
-You should also create your own virtual environment to avoid package conflicts.
+These instructions assume that you have initiated a brand new Django project with `django-admin startproject ebdjango`.
+You should also create your own virtual environment with `virtualenv` to avoid package conflicts.

 ## Step 1
+In your new Django project, save your SECRET_ACCESS_KEY into a text editor.
+You will need it later.

+Now capture the **programming-blog** repository using `git clone https://github.com/ThomasDang93/programming-blog.git`.
+Once captured, move all the files into your Django root directory so that it overirides your original Django files.
-Your root directory should look something like this with all the source files in each folder.
+Your root directory should look something like this.
 ```
 	.
 	├── blog